- The amount of honey that bees produce has much to do with their environment and care.

 All genuine Manuka honey comes from New Zealand.
 We take the extra steps by placing our hives in the best possible place for optimal honey production, but you don’t have to take our word for it.

-Each of our products comes with a QR code that offers endless information about your honey.
+Each of our products comes with a QR code.
 By scanning the code, you can see exactly which hive your Manuka came from.
-You can even meet the beekeeper responsible for the honey on your spoon.
+You can even meet the beekeeper responsible for your specific batch of honey!

 Our Manuka Honey Is Ethical

 We take pride in the production of our Manuka honey.
-Not only do our honey products help you, but they help the bees.
+Not only do our honey products add a bit of sweetness to your life, but they also help the bees.
 Ethical beekeeping allows our bees to work diligently with Mother Nature to produce plenty of honey for their tribe and yours.

 At Manukora, we take special care of our bees, which shows in our honey’s quality and taste.
 We believe in protecting the bees at all costs, which is why we never rush their natural process, and say no to poor beekeeping practices like frame dumping.